ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Idaho semi-weekly world._](https://chroniclingamerica.loc.gov/lccn/sn84022135/1875-10-22/ed-1/seq-1)

 #### 1875-10-22 &middot; Idaho City, Idaho Territory

 <table style="width: 100%;"><tr><td style="width: 50%">

+ender
+places, in bringing him ashore.
+He
+fought desperately as long as life las­
+ted, and in his dying moments he set up
+a deafening roar almost equal to that
+of a lion.
+American Inventions .«Abroad. —The
 great American inventions, which have
 been adopted all over the world, are
 the following: 1 .—The cotton gin,